spotinst/terraform-provider-spotinst/docs/resources/ocean_automatic_rightsizing.md

 * `recommendation_application_overhead_values` - Determines the Ocean Rightsizing rule recommendation application overhead values.
     * `cpu_percentage` - (Optional, Default: 0.1) .
     * `memory_percentage` - (Optional, Default: 0.1).
+* `auto_apply_definition` - (Optional) Ocean Rightsizing Rule Auto Apply Configuration.
+  * `enabled` - (Optional) Determines if auto apply is enabled.
+  * `namespaces` - (Optional) List of namespaces that match the auto-apply rule.
+  * `labels` - (Optional) A set of key-value label pairs used to automatically apply this rule to all workloads in the cluster that match these labels.

 <a id="attach_workloads"></a>
 ## Attach Workloads